mundra-aman/minimal-mistakes/_posts/2021-02-01-Daily-market-analysis-February-2021.md

 If the Nifty50 index crosses 15,270 for the 15,500 levels, it would be advisable to buy.
 Fall below 15,100 will lead to further weakness.
 A break below 15,000 would be an interesting one to participate in.
 In this scenario, a healthy profit-booking towards 14,600 – 14,400 cannot be ruled out
+The market is now constrained within the immediate support and resistance of 14970 and 15250 and a break on either side will dictate the trend for the upcoming week.

 Based on the chart of largecap companies, the weakness is increasing in the short-term, and it would probably lead to a quick correction to the level of 14,850 or 14,750.
 According to pivot charts, the key support levels for the Nifty are placed at 15,081.7, followed by 15,000.1.
 If the index moves up, the key resistance levels to watch out for are 15,244.2 and 15,325.1.